SandraCoburn/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+A: To be able to access the React components lifecycle methods

 - [ ] Name three lifecycle methods and their purposes.

+A: Constructor method will call super() to pass props and its where state will live.
+Render method will render the code to build the UI.
+ComponentDidMount will load necessary data when mounting the component.
+Good place to fetch data.

 - [ ] What is the purpose of a custom hook?

+A: It put together several functions that can be reused in other components.

 - [ ] Why is it important to test our apps?

+A: To be able to check for inconsistencies in code and to create scenarios where user interaction might break the app if code is not written right.

 ## Project Set Up